apache/inlong-website/docs/design_and_concept/how_to_extend_extract_or_load_node_en.md

 public interface Node {...}
 ```

 **Step 3**：Expand the Sort connector and check whether the corresponding connector already exists in the (`/incubator-inlong/inlong-sort/sort-connectors/mongodb-cdc`) directory.
-If you haven't already, you need to refer to the official flink documentation [DataStream Connectors](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/connectors/datastream/overview/#datastream-connectors) to extend , directly call the existing flink-connector (such as`incubator-inlong/inlong-sort/sort-connectors/mongodb-cdc`) or implement the related connector by yourself.
+If you haven't already, you need to refer to the official flink documentation [DataStream Connectors](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/connectors/datastream/overview/#datastream-connectors) to extend, directly call the existing flink-connector (such as`incubator-inlong/inlong-sort/sort-connectors/mongodb-cdc`) or implement the related connector by yourself.

 ## Extend a new load node

 There are three steps to extend an LoadNode:

-**Step 1**：Inherit the LoadNode class,the location of the class is：`incubator-inlong/inlong-sort/sort-common/src/main/java/org/apache/inlong/sort/protocol/node/LoadNode.java`, specify the connector in the implemented LoadNode.
+**Step 1**：Inherit the LoadNode class, the location of the class is `incubator-inlong/inlong-sort/sort-common/src/main/java/org/apache/inlong/sort/protocol/node/LoadNode.java`, specify the connector in the implemented LoadNode.

 ```java
 // Inherit LoadNode class and implement specific classes, such as KafkaLoadNode